 Worn by: Norteños (Northern California), Stoned Freaks (Chicago)

 Reasoning: The 49ers’ red and gold are representative of northern California’s Norteños.
-The interlocking ‘SF’ logo is supposed to disrespect rival southern gangs, as the Norteños commonly refer to them as ‘scraps’ or ‘sewer rats.’
+Specifically, the interlocking ‘SF’ logo is supposed to disrespect rival southern gangs, as the Norteños commonly refer to them as ‘scraps’ or ‘sewer rats.’
 The ‘SF’ also stands for Chicago’s ‘Stoned Freaks.’

 Pittsburgh Pirates